Disaster Manual: Section 10 - Health Care Issues

 - Resource & Referral Guide

-As a lawyer, you must differentiate between questions that raise genuine legal issues or those that require you to direct someone to an appropriate agency physician, or another health-care provider.
+As a lawyer, you must differentiate between questions that raise genuine legal issues and those that require you to direct someone to an appropriate agency physician or another health-care provider.
 For example, in the wake of Katrina, some legal hotlines reportedly received calls for advice on how to diagnose “Katrina Cough” and give first aid techniques.
 These are not questions you should answer.